mquanten/portfolio/src/routes/projects/abrasion/Design Document.md

 - [ ] Floss Grapple
 - [ ] 2 Extra playable characters.
 Incy and Cane.
 - [ ] Mobile release.
+- [ ] Skill Tree
+- [ ] Extra abilites, time stopping and others? - This is a maybe.

 ---